Part I due by 11:59 p.m. on Thursday, February 13, 2025

 Here are the descriptions of the functions:

-Write a function sum_squares(vals)
+Write a function mult(vals)

-numbers vals
+more numbers vals

 and uses recursion to compute and

-the list.
+numbers in the list.
 For example:

 Hints: